-Help reduce the demand for toxic pesticides and encourage ecologically sound alternatives by finding a responsible company to help you with your home’s landscape and lawn maintenance.
+You can help reduce the demand for toxic pesticides and encourage ecologically sound alternatives by finding a responsible company to help you with your home’s landscape and lawn maintenance.
 If you don’t have the time, don’t have the expertise or find a pest problem is beyond your skills, it might be time to hire a professional.
 By asking the right questions, you can ensure your home is both pest and pesticide-free.
+Download our Guide to Choosing an Eco-Friendly Landscaping Company.

 If you live in the state of Washington, you also have the benefit of a certification program for sustainable professionals called ecoPro.
 Washington State Nursery & Landscape Association (WSNLA) and the Washington Association of Landscape Professionals (WALP) jointly administer the program.
 EcoPro is the premier program to provide sustainable land care education and certification to landscape professionals across Washington State.
 An NCAP employee serves on the ecoPro steering committee to provide policy and technical expertise.